Uninett/Argus/README.md

   authentication.
 * ARGUS_DATAPORTEN_SECRET, which holds the password for using dataporten for authentication.
+* ARGUS_COOKIE_DOMAIN, the domain the cookie is set for
-* ARGUS_FRONTEND_URL, for redirecting back to frontend after logging in through Feide, and also CORS
+* ARGUS_FRONTEND_URL, for redirecting back to frontend after logging in through Feide, and also CORS.
+Must either be a subdomain of or the same as ARGUS_COOKIE_DOMAIN
 * ARGUS_SEND_NOTIFICATIONS, True in production and False by default, to allow supressing notifications
 * DEBUG, 1 for True, 0 for False
 * TEMPLATE_DEBUG.
 By default set to the same as DEBUG.